alekmarinov/fetus/README.md

 fetus
 =====

-*fetus* is a package management system building libraries from scratch including building the compiler twice, as the compiler have to be built with clean compiler as well.
+*fetus* is a package management system building libraries and all its dependencies from scratch.
+That includes also building the used compiler twice, as the compiler have to be built with clean compiler as well (God bless http://www.linuxfromscratch.org/ for the know how)

 Installing
 ----------